George Forrester and Company: Marine engines

 On her first voyage to New York October 1838.
 Lieutenant R. J. Fayrer, RN Commander.
 Engines by George Forrester & Co.
 An east-bound vessel of the Black Ball Line on the horizon.

-George Forrester and Company built direct-acting side-lever engines of 464hp for the 1150ton SS Liverpool, second steam passenger vessel to cross the Atlantic Ocean from Liverpool.
-The ship was built at Liverpool in 1837 by Humble and Milcrest for former Lord Mayor of Liverpool, Sir John Tobin who sold her on completion to the Transatlantic Steamship Company, a subsidiary of the City of Dublin Steam Packet Company.
+George Forrester and Company built direct-acting side-lever engines of 464 hp for the 1150ton SS Liverpool, second steam passenger vessel to cross the Atlantic Ocean from Liverpool.
+The ship was built at Liverpool by Humble and Milcrest for former Lord Mayor of Liverpool, Sir John Tobin and launched in October 1837.
+Tobin sold her on completion to the Transatlantic Steamship Company, a subsidiary of the City of Dublin Steam Packet Company.

 The Liverpool was the first steamship built and fitted up for the transatlantic service and the first transatlantic vessel with two funnels; after making several return journeys to New York she was sold to the Peninsular and Oriental Steam Navigation Company; it was on this vessel that Samuel Cunard came to Liverpool from Halifax, Nova Scotia to commence business as a ship owner.
 P&O extended the hull of the Liverpool, increasing her tonnage to 1543 while changing the name to Great Liverpool, and put her on the mail service between Southampton and Alexandria; she was holed on a reef 24 February 1846 and went ashore off Cape Finisterre.
 The surviving wreck is being studied to assess recovery and preservation in a museum.

-The first British ocean-going iron warship Nemesis, launched 1839 was powered by 120 hp Forrester engines.
+Forresters built 90 hp steeple engines for the Rainbow, commissioned by the General Steam Navigation Company, also launched in October 1837, thought to be the largest and fastest iron steamship at the time, and a precursor of the ocean-going iron steamer, having an influence on Brunel.
+The first British ocean-going iron warship Nemesis, ordered by the East India Company, launched in November 1839 was powered by 120 hp Forrester engines.
+One of the first iron-hulled ships built for the Royal Navy, HMS Birkenhead, launched 30 December 1845 and the first frigate designed for the Navy with an iron hull, was fitted with 564 hp Forrester side-lever steam engines.

 In 1846 the firm built 180 hp engines for the Princess Clementine used in 1849 for superintendent of telegraphs for the South Eastern Railway Company, Charles Vincent Walker's successful experiment off Folkestone to pass messages by submarine cable.
 Walker sent the first submarine telegraph messages to Chairman of the Railway, James MacGregor.